wasabrot/GDPR-docs/general_data.md

 # What are we doing with your data?

 ## How we use your data
-We only collect data which are needed to fullfill out anti-money-laundering obligations and which help us to improve our platform and our services.
+We only collect data which are needed to fulfill out anti-money-laundering obligations and which help us to improve our platform and our services.
 Here are the functions and tasks where your data is used: